Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Abstract

 \section{Abstract}

 There are $75$ moduli spaces $F_S$ of K3 surfaces with a nonsymplectic involution.
-We give a detailed description of Kulikov models for each of them.
-In the $50$ cases when the fixed locus of the involution has a component $C_g$ of genus $g\ge2$, we identify normalizations of the KSBA compactifications of $F_S$, using the stable pairs $(X,\epsilon C_g)$, with explicit semitoroidal compactifications of~$F_S$.
+We give detailed descriptions of Kulikov models for one-parameter degenerations in $F_S$.
+In the $50$ cases where the fixed locus of the involution has a component $C_g$ of genus $g\ge2$, we identify normalizations of the KSBA compactifications of $F_S$ via stable pairs $(X,\epsilon C_g)$, with explicit semitoroidal compactifications of $F_S$.